incogkenny/snake-game/src/main/java/com/snake_game/docs/contributing.md

 ## Branch Style

-**Important: Before it is allowed, please merge into the 'develop' branch instead of the 'main' branch.**
+**Important: Before it is allowed, please merge into the 'dev' branch instead of the 'main' branch.**

 **The purpose of each branch**